Best Air Tools For Automotive Restoration

 #4) Air Sander

-Good quality air sanders have more power than electric sanders, and have a smoother action that won't fatigue your hands as quickly.
+More power than electric sanders, air-powered sanders have a smoother action that won't fatigue your hands as quickly.

 #5) Air Drill

-An air drill was particularly helpful when removing original rivets from Corvette brake rotors.
+You need to be careful when starting a pilot hole because they can spin at high RPMs.
+A 3/8" air drill was particularly helpful when removing rivets from Corvette brake rotors.

 #6) Air Hammer

 An air hammer's many uses include separating spot-welded body panels, removing tie rods from center links, and vibrating the heck out of stubborn nuts and bolts until they separate.
-Having an assortment of chisel heads makes them invaluable for automotive restoration.
+Having an assortment of chisel heads makes them invaluable for automotive chassis and suspension repair.

 #7) Air Ratchet

-To me, the smaller 1/4" air ratchet is most useful.
+You'll also find that a 1/4" air ratchet is very useful for tight places.
 Not only will it fit into places hand ratchets can't, it delivers the necessary torque to remove that stubborn nut or bolt.

 #8) Air Reciprocating Saw